The Cocksure Lads: The Cocksure Lads Movie

-Foster raised $28,000 in a successful Kickstarter in 2012 which helped to produce a trailer for the film.
+Foster raised $28,000 in a Kickstarter in 2012 which helped to produce a trailer for the film.
 In September 2013, he began a second round of independent fundraising with a self-run campaign that features creative backer rewards such as Postcards from the Road (Great Big Sea's XX tour), private lessons in anything over Skype, a song performed with the band, Backer Beer, a cast-signed script or lookbook, a part in the film, a session with the editor, a house concert, or even the chance to beat the director at board games.

 As an additional fundraising tactic, on April 10, 2014, Foster, Ford, and their band also made a pitch to the Dragon's Den television programme.
 The episode aired in January, 2015, revealing that the Dragons, Arlene Dickinson especially, accepted the proposal.

-The feature won much acclaim at the 2014 Whistler Film Festival.
+The feature was praised at the 2014 Whistler Film Festival.